Q. What type of community is Oak Hammock?

 Q. I don't like surprises!
 What ancillary services are NOT included in the monthly fee?

-A. Optional services such as physical therapy, podiatry, occupational or speech therapy, rehabilitative treatments and equipment, ambulance services, Outpatient Primary Care Clinic, pharmacy or laboratory tests, companion services, home health services, bandages and dressings, etc. will result in additional charges.
+A. Optional services such as physical therapy, podiatry, occupational or speech therapy, rehabilitative treatments and equipment, ambulance services, UFHealth Senior Care Clinic, pharmacy or laboratory tests, companion services, home health services, bandages and dressings, etc. will result in additional charges.
 Some of these services will be billed directly by the professional providing the service and may be covered by Medicare or supplemental insurance.
-Members are required to have a Medicare A, Medicare B, and Medi-gap or supplemental insurance policy.
+Members are required to have a Medicare A, Medicare B, and Medigap or supplemental insurance policy.
 Members are responsible for payment of any co-pays or deductibles.

-There are separate fees for the beauty and barber shop, the bar, convenience store, the dental suite, the vet clinic, private massage and spa services and similar services available on site.
+There are separate fees for the beauty and barber shop, the bar, convenience store, the Dental Clinic, the Pet Clinic, private massage and spa services, and similar services available on site.

-Q. Is transportation provided to OH members, free of charge?
+Q. Is transportation provided to Oak Hammock members, free of charge?